gomesdigital/airplonk/README.md

 #### Docker
 Running AirPlonk in Docker allows you to plonk files and folders between your running Docker containers.

-Ensure [Docker](https://docs.docker.com/get-docker/) is installed on your machine.
+First, ensure [Docker](https://docs.docker.com/get-docker/) is installed on your machine.

 Clone the repo:
 ```